roman-milk/roman-milk.github.io/complete-submission.md

  "Good, now get out of here, I have to get some sleep."

  Connie got up, grabbed her husband, whose cock was shockingly still erect and left my room.
 Carla cuddled into me and we drifted off to sleep, with sounds of Connie moaning just outside my room.
 She was clearly getting drilled by her husband.
-Report_Story #1